n1ght-w0lf/n1ght-w0lf.github.io/_posts/Tutorials/2023-06-15-dotnet-string-decryptor.md

 While looking around for a solution I found this cool [blog](http://rhotav.com/stringDecryptionWithPythonen/), so I will be building on it to write a generic dotnet string decryptor which will hopefully make life a bit easier.

-We will be working on an obfuscated sample of [DCRat](https://malpedia.caad.fkie.fraunhofer.de/details/win.dcrat) to test our script.
+We will be working on an obfuscated sample of [DCRat](https://malpedia.caad.fkie.fraunhofer.de/details/win.dcrat) to test our script
 [c6244c8e4e4cdecd641017d52d344b1db6a23d05fd6a8ad338c8f4f77481f483](https://bazaar.abuse.ch/sample/c6244c8e4e4cdecd641017d52d344b1db6a23d05fd6a8ad338c8f4f77481f483/)

-## Writing the deobfuscation script
+# Writing the deobfuscation script

-### Step 1 : Importing libs and loading the .NET file
+## Step 1 : Importing libs and loading the .NET file

 We first need to install `pythonnet` which allows CLR namespaces to be treated essentially as python packages.